 The consumption of alcohol is governed by provincial and federal laws.
-The consumption of nonprescription drugs (possession, distribution, and transportation) is governed by federal legislation.
+The consumption of non-prescription drugs (possession, distribution, and transportation) is governed by federal legislation.

-A member who exhibits excessive or inappropriate behavior arising from or in conjunction with the consumption of alcohol or the unlawful consumption of non-prescription drugs may be subject to discipline where such conduct is "Improper, unbecoming, unsportsmanlike or contrary to the reputation and interests of the game of baseball or the SBA".
+A member who exhibits excessive or inappropriate behavior arising from or in conjunction with the consumption of alcohol or non-prescription drugs may be subject to discipline where such conduct is "Improper, unbecoming, unsportsmanlike or contrary to the reputation and interests of the game of baseball or the SBA".